rwpogge/modsView/README.md

 use to correctly identify the named ds9 instance (when they started including the title in the SAMP metadata).

-astropy.samp works even back to v5.3.4, but you should be at least v6.0 (no need for v7.0 unless you like bleeding edge).
+astropy.samp works even back to astropy v5.3.4 and python 3.10, but you should be at least v6.0 or v7.0, and correct operation is verified on Mac up to python v3.12.2 and astropy 7.0.0

 #### modsView v2 (pre-2025)